 Started in the 1970’s, we are one of the oldest Karate club in Lincolnshire.
-Our chief instructor Garry Pettit began training in 1973 and in 2012 was awarded 6 Dan for Kofukan Shito-Ryu.
+Our chief instructor Garry Pettit began training in 1973 and in 2022 was awarded 7 Dan also the title Shihan for Kofukan Shito-Ryu.
 Garry also teaches Karate for the RAF Martial Arts Association.
 We have a good relationship with the University of Lincoln, who have their own Kofukan Karate club which we train for National competitions.

 - Shihan Garry Pettit Nanadan (7th Dan) Rensei